 - No Excel Engine: The library reads/sets the values of each cell, but does not include any computational engine.
 So changing an input cell will have no effect on values in other cells.

-1: LibXLCOM 2 - extract this archive into a directory on the computer where the component is to be used.
+1: LibXLCOM 2 - download then extract the files from this archive into a directory on the computer where the component is to be used.

 2. Start CMD as administrator, CD to the directory containing this file, and type:

-If you get an access permission error when launching, go into DCOMCNFG, find “XL class”, go into Properties / Launch & Activation permissions, and make sure Allow local Launch and local Activation is enabled.
+If you get an access permission error when launching, go into DCOMCNFG, find “XL class”, go into Properties.

 How to use

 Recommended: Use the attached Analytica library (see Reference section) to do all of the following.
 For those that want to start from scratch, follow the directions below: